nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 +++ 1.6.0

-Default: `""`
+Default: a random UUID generated at install time.

-A randomly generated uuid is set as the value for this setting to uniquely identify Nautobot deployments when sending installation metrics.
-This setting is not intended to be user-serviceable.
+This setting is used to uniquely but anonymously identify Nautobot deployments when sending installation metrics.
+This setting is not generally intended to be user-serviceable.
 See the documentation for the [`send_installation_metrics`](../administration/nautobot-server.md#send_installation_metrics) management command for more details.

 ## DISABLE_PREFIX_LIST_HIERARCHY